SxryxnshS5/FeedForward/README.md

        2. Enter your registered email and password.
        3. Click the 'Log In' button.

-    If the login is successful, you will be redirected to your account page.
+    If the login is successful, you will be redirected to the **Account** page.

 3. **Account Page (Account Information)**